liyone/distance-based-appointment/TaskList.md

 # Project Tasks Breakdown

-## 1. Make AWS Account
+## 1. Set Up AWS Account

-**Summary:** Establish a new AWS account for the project.
+**Summary:** Create and configure an AWS account for the project.

-**Description:** Set up a new Amazon Web Services (AWS) account to host and manage all the cloud resources needed for the project.
-This includes setting up the appropriate permissions and access controls.
+**Description:** Establish a new Amazon Web Services (AWS) account to host and manage the cloud resources required for the project.
+This involves creating the account, setting up necessary permissions and access controls, and ensuring the account is ready to host the project's cloud resources.

 **Acceptance Criteria:**

-- A new AWS account is created.
+- A new AWS account is successfully created.
-- Necessary permissions and access controls are configured.
+- Permissions and access controls are properly configured.
-- The account is ready to host cloud resources for the project.
+- The AWS account is fully prepared to host the project's cloud resources.

 ---

-## 2. Mockup Design for Mobile App
+## 2. Design Mockups for Mobile App

-**Summary:** Design mockups for the mobile application.
+**Summary:** Create visually appealing and user-friendly mockup designs for the mobile application.

-**Description:** Create detailed mockup designs for the mobile-first application, focusing on user experience and interface.
-The designs should be visually appealing and user-friendly.
+**Description:** Develop detailed mockup designs for the mobile-first application, focusing on enhancing user experience and interface.
+The designs should be visually appealing, intuitive, and responsive to different screen sizes.

 **Acceptance Criteria:**

-- Mockup designs are created for key screens of the app.
+- Mockup designs are created for key screens of the mobile app.
 - The designs are reviewed and approved by the design team.
-- The mockups are mobile-first and responsive.
+- The mockups follow mobile-first design principles and are responsive across different devices.

 ---